Basic Guide for Writing Story Models

 John goes to the Muzia website and listens to samples of artists featured on the landing page.
 Hears some good music, and decides to create an account.

 Does the product make sense to them?
 How do they apply the product to solve their problem?

 John browses Muzia’s catalog to find an artist to perform at Jane’s party, listening to samples and watching videos, looking for music Jane would love but also performers that would make the party fun.

 Was it difficult?
 What did they struggle with at first?

 John feels a bit overwhelmed by all the possibilities that all start to mix together in his head.
 Most don’t suit his need.
 John tries using the filters, and after some effort and experimenting, understands basically how they work, and he narrows down his list to a manageable size.

 Does the product completely solve their problem?
 Or do they need to enlist other tools as well?

-To organize his thoughts, John opens Notepad and makes a short list of his top choices, with notes about each, good and bad, and the link to their Gigstarter profiles.
+To organize his thoughts, John opens Notepad and makes a short list of his top choices, with notes about each, good and bad, and the link to their Muzia profiles.
 When John has had enough, he reviews his list and contacts the first choice.